enonic/lib-geoip/README.md

 ## Usage

-The MaxMind **[GeoLite2 City](http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz)** database must be uploaded to the Enonic XP installation at `$XP_HOME/config/GeoLite2-City.mmdb`.
+The MaxMind **[GeoLite2 City](http://geolite.maxmind.com/download/geoip/database/GeoLite2-City.mmdb.gz)** database must be uploaded to the `$XP_HOME/config` folder of the Enonic XP installation.
+This file must be named `GeoLite2-City.mmdb`.
 **Make sure to gunzip the file**.
 Read more about the free [MaxMind databases](https://dev.maxmind.com/geoip/geoip2/geolite2/).

+The location data will become less accurate over time if your database file is not updated frequently.
 MaxMind releases a new version of their database on the first Tuesday of each month.
-The location data will become less accurate over time if your database file is not updated frequently.
 Make sure to get the binary, gzipped version of the GeoLite2 City database, not the CSV version.

 ### Gradle build script

 Your project's build.gradle file must have Enonic's public repo as a maven repository.
-This library must also be added as a dependency.
+This geoip library must also be added as a dependency.

 ```javascript
     repositories {